TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 36/Genesis 36.25.md

 ---

-And these are the children of Anah: Dishon and Oholibamah the daughter of Anah.
+These are the children of Anah: Dishon and Oholibamah, the daughter of Anah.